-Arms and armour feature as a central part of Indian culture from earliest times.
-The heroes of early epic stories such as the Mahabharata ride on chariots and shoot bows.
-Archery plays a central role in all Indian military until the widespread introduction of firearms in the 18th century.
+Arms and armour has featured as a central part of Indian culture from the earliest times.
+The heroes of early epic stories, such as the Mahabharata, often ride on chariots and shoot bows.
+Archery played a central role in all Indian military until the widespread introduction of firearms in the 18th century.

 A helmet from the arsenal of Tipu Sultan.

 Dates from 1790 | Object number: XXVIA.139